February 28, 2021

 For the purpose of this blog, a 'brief saga' is defined as a poem, usually narrative, but occasionally expository, that tell its story in at least 15 lines.
 Most commonly, the format involves three stanzas in limerick form, constituting a single submission to the online humor site 'Omnificent English Dictionary iLimerick Form'.
 On the OEDILF site, rigorous standards for content and format proceed in a collaborative editing process that may take several weeks to over a year.

-Generally, OEDILF has not been enormously welcoming of multi-verse submissions, but Giorgio Coniglio has persisted, and the OEDILF number for each accepted multi-verse poem is shown here on the slide with its first verse.
+Generally, OEDILF has not been enormously welcoming of multi-verse submissions, but Giorgio Coniglio has persisted, and the OEDILF accession number for each of his 100 or so submitted multi-verse poems ('brief sagas numbering over 40) is shown here on the slide with its first verse.

 February 9, 2021